Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 The affected Party having given notice in due course of a qualifying Force Majeure event shall be excused from performance of the relevant obligations for so long as such event lasts.
 It is important to note that for relief to be granted, the event must cause physical or legal prevention and not simply economic unprofitability.
 It is expressly stated in Clause 19.2 that Force Majeure shall not apply to the obligations of either Party to make payments to the other Party under the Contract.

-Pursuant to Clause 19.4, the Contractor will be entitled to an extension of time for delays arising from being prevented from performing any of its contractual obligations in respect of all categories of Force Majeure events, subject to a duty to minimize delay under Clause 19.3.
+Pursuant to Clause 19.4, the Contractor will be entitled to an extension of time for delays arising from being prevented from performing any of its contractual obligations in respect of all categories of Force Majeure events, subject to a duty to minimise delay under Clause 19.3.
 Considering the ever expanding developments for an unknown duration of the COVID-19 outbreak, such duty to minimize delay is an additional hurdle difficult to overcome by the Contractor.
 Furthermore, in case of labour and supply chain disruptions, finding alternative resources will be challenging.
 New pockets of infection are being regularly reported and acted upon by the competent authorities, which is likely to compromise most commercially acceptable replacement solutions.

 The recovery of Cost associated with delay is problematic.
 The Contractor will only be able to recover Cost (excluding profit) in relation to some types of Force Majeure: for all category (i) events and for category (ii), (iii) and (iv) events of Clause 19.1, if they occur in the country where the site is located.
 The Contractor shall not be entitled to recover Cost arising in relation to category (v) events (natural catastrophes).